Gourav-s12/Real-time-crawling-Covid-Statistics/README.md

   - main file menu

 - Bibek Pal(Roll No: 23CS60R39)
-  - Addressing Queries of Worldometer Covid Statistics (module 3 part 1.1)
-  - Crawled Wikipedia and extract the news information that is available for the five countries. [not done]
+  - Crawled Wikipedia and extract the news information that is available for the five countries. (module 2 part 2)
   - main file menu

 # Work done

 ## Module 1
 #### Part 1 [Aditya Shrivastava]:
 - Extract the data for Countries/World/Continent about Covid Statistics from worldometers wikipedia website and storing it in a textfile text.txt.

 - run :
 - Run 'main.py' then choose 'a. data load'